Business studies: Hungary

 After finishing secondary school, students in Hungary have the option of either taking an accredited 2–4 semester business course and obtaining a certificate, or applying to college or university.
-Students can also take part in a 2-semester preparatory business course to have a greater chance of getting accepted by a university.
+Students can also take part in a 2-semester preparatory business course to increase their chances of being accepted to a university.
 Hungarian business education has been organized according to the Bologna system since 2006.

 Nepal

-Business studies programmes are widely taught in the Nepal, where it is taught at every colleges of +2 level and also in colleges that provide A-Levels.
-A number of universities (public and private) are offering business studies programme under the heading of Business Administration. there are many programs which often involve in the business studies and help students or anyone else to understand it.
+Business studies programs are widely offered in Nepal, at every +2 college and in colleges that offer A-Levels.
+Some universities (public and private) are offering business studies programs under the heading of Business Administration.
+Many programs often involve business studies and help students and others understand it.

 South Africa

 In South Africa, Business Studies can be taken as an elective subject from a student's Grade 10 year through to their Grade 12 year;

 it is offered as part of the standard NSC, as well the IEB (see Matriculation in South Africa).

-As elsewhere, the syllabus covers a range of topics designed to give the student general understanding of the various elements of running a business.
+As elsewhere, the syllabus covers a range of topics designed to give the student a general understanding of the various elements of running a business.
 Accountancy and Economics are offered as separate, and more technical, subjects.